Las Cruces UkeFest

 If you’re new to the ukulele, or a bit of a dabbler, this Level 1 workshop will get you set up to strum very quickly!
 Bring a smile and your singing voices, as the two go hand in hand.
 We’ll get into basic strumming and finger-picking patterns, as well as all of the open-chord forms and some simple melodies.
 It’s fun and easy, and you’ll be sure to see big progress!
 Hula skirts optional 🙂

 In this very hands-on class, we’ll play around with different rhythms and grooves.
 Over a simple chord progression, we’ll work on loosening up the right hand for fun strums!
 The groove even starts before you play a note!
 We’ll play a simple tune in many different styles: Pop / Jazz / Ska / Swing / Blues / Reggae / Opera / Bluegrass, etc. This class is groovy, 100% fun, and a bit of a right hand strumming crash course!

 If your hands are full with a guitar or ukulele and you find yourself wishing you had a horn player, this class is for you.
 The Mouth Trumpet, also called a Mouth Horn or Lips-aphone, is an old jazz-era vocal technique first heard by the Mills Brothers.
 Today, it is used by beat-boxers and vocalists.
 Very similar to playing a real trumpet, you’ll learn some techniques to give your “horn” some edge!

 Gospel According to Uke – All levels

 Sunday morning kicks off with a fun sing-along featuring traditional gospel music, led by Las Cruces Ukes’ own Gorton Smith, a retired pastor.
-He has led this session for two years at the Albuquerque Ukekopelli Festival and last year at the Las Cruces UkeFest.
+He has led this session for two several years at both the Albuquerque Ukekopelli Festival and the Las Cruces UkeFest.